Warwick: Governance

 Population growth has led to Warwick adjoining its larger and younger neighbour Leamington Spa and also Whitnash as part of a conurbation of some 95,000 inhabitants.

+The Warwick District, as well as the county council will be abolished in 2028 as part of the 2027–28 local government reforms, and replaced with a new unitary authority of South Warwickshire, which will comprise the areas of the existing Warwick and Stratford-on-Avon districts.

 Warwick is represented in Parliament as part of the Warwick and Leamington constituency, the seat from 1923 to 1957 of Anthony Eden, who was Britain's Prime Minister from 1955 to 1957.
 It has been held by the Labour Party since the 2017 general election, when Matt Western was elected as the constituency's MP.
 From the 1945 general election until 1997, the constituency elected a Conservative MP.
-In the 1997 United Kingdom general election, a Labour MP was elected; he held the seat until 2010, when Chris White was elected for the Conservatives.
+In the 1997 general election, a Labour MP was elected; he held the seat until 2010, when Chris White was elected for the Conservatives.
 White lost his seat when Theresa May called a snap election in 2017.